abdelrazekrizk/echoes-of-the-ancients/README.md

 *   Improved player ID management.
 *   **Voice Interaction (Amazon Transcribe):** Implement speech-to-text functionality to allow players to use voice commands.
 This would involve capturing audio from the player's microphone, sending it to Amazon Transcribe for transcription, and then processing the transcribed text as game input.
 *   More advanced audio features (background music, sound effects).
+*   **Containerization (ECS):** Migrating the game application to Amazon Elastic Container Service (ECS) is planned for future enhancements.
+This will improve deployment, scalability, and resource utilization.